idef1x/docker-owncloud-client/README.md

 # Remarks
 * if one of those environment variables are not available it won't work!
 * naming the container (--name) is just for conveniance
-* client will trust any https certificate, so you can use it with self-signed certificates as well so check the certificate of the server URL before yourself!
+* since it's easy to use Letsencrypt nowadays to get a valid certificate for your nextcloud server, the client will NOT trust any (selfsigned or so) https certificate anymore
 * logging is done to a file inside the container because it did show credentials via the docker logs.
   Inside the container in the log these are still shown, but can only be hidden by logging to /dev/null instead as far as I know :(